essential-contributions/essential-base/crates/asm-gen/README.md

   execution.
 This is a list of symbolic identifiers representing the expected values.
 If `stack_in` is omitted, an empty list is assumed.
 - `stack_out`: Describes the outputs pushed onto the stack after operation execution.
-It can be marked as `!fixed` or `!dynamic` to indicate whether the output size is constant or variable.
+The stack output can either be "fixed" or "dynamic".
-  - `!fixed`: Used when the number of items pushed to the stack is constant.
+  - *fixed*: Used when the number of items pushed to the stack is constant.
-    Followed by a list of symbolic identifiers representing the output values.
+    Represented as a list of strings representing the output values.
-  - `!dynamic`: Used when the number of items pushed to the stack can vary.
+  - *dynamic*: Used when the number of items pushed to the stack can vary.
+    Represented as a mapping with the following fields:
     - The `elem` field is a symbolic identifier representing the output values.
     - The `len` field specifies which `stack_in` word the length is derived from.